SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 - Run a GET request for the Graphit file- the prameters, defined in the Parameters popup window.
 The parameters are added to the [URL](/articles/15_web_services/12_Supported_Verbs_Get.md#get-based-on-graphit-file).
 In addition the input parameters are dispayed when invoking the Graphit file using [Swagger](/articles/15_web_services/09_swagger.md).
   Note that even if you do not add the parameters to the parameters window, you can still create a POST request for the Graphit file and add the parameters in the Request body.
 Alternatively- you can wrap the Graphit by a Web-Service and send the parameters to the Graphit file by the Web-Service.

-## Parameters setup when running Graphit from Fabric studio
+## Parameters Setup When Running Graphit from Fabric Studio
 When creating a Graphit file, parameters can be defined using the ${} symbols to refer to the value that will be parametered from the Parameter window.
 In this particular case, a debug value will need to be set in the Parameter window as well, otherwise the response will be empty.